Beware of Social Media Side Gig Scams: If You Have to Pay, Walk Away!

 Conclusion

 At KLB Recruitment, we care about helping people find real, trustworthy opportunities.
-We're seeing more and more fake job offers circulating online, and we want you to stay safe.
+We're seeing more and more job scams circulating online, and we want you to stay safe.
 The golden rule?
-If a job opportunity asks you to pay money to earn money, it’s not a job—it’s a scam.
+If a job opportunity asks you to pay money to earn money, it’s not a job, it’s a scam.

 Always do your research, trust your gut, and reach out to professionals if you’re unsure.